Last updated on September 27th, 2021

 I visited Barcelona multiple times, and every trip was the occasion to discover something new.
 And although I recently “betrayed” Barcelona to discover Valencia, which I loved, the capital of Catalunya will always hold a special place in my heart.

 How to plan a 3-day itinerary in Barcelona (and skip the lines)

 Barcelona is quite large but has an excellent public transport system.
-However, it’s better to avoid as much as possible to waste time traveling from one district to another.
-Better focus on one neighborhood at a time.
+However, to avoid wasting time traveling from one district to another I suggest you focus on one neighborhood at a time.

 Also, some of Barcelona’s top sights like the Sagrada Familia are more accessible and subsequently less crowded at certain times.

 The suggested itinerary is based on my experience and will allow you to get the most of Barcelona in 3 days.
 Avoiding the queues at Barcelona’s top attractions is hard.
-Still, I’ll try to help you minimize wasting time and, whenever possible, skip the lines (or at least reduce them).
+Still, I’ll try to help to optimize your time and, whenever possible, skip the lines (or at least reduce them).

 Barcelona Itinerary Day 1: The Old Town (Gothic Quarter, El Born, Raval)

 On the first day, I suggest focusing on Barcelona’s historic center and the points of interest that are either within walking distance or easy to reach with a short bus or metro ride.